On Min-Max Robust Data-Driven Predictive Control Considering Non-Unique Solutions to Behavioral Representation: Introduction

 Building upon these analyses, we propose a novel min-max robust formulation of DDPC to tackle uncertainty in dynamic systems.
-The crux of our robust formulation is an uncertainty set constructed from non-unique solutions to behavioral representation in the fundamental lemma.
-The uncertainty set encloses a continuum of admissible output trajectories that deviate from the ``nominal'' predictions from the SPC predictor to some degree.
-This motivates a new min-max robust formulation of DDPC that optimizes the worst-case performance under all possible realizations in the constructed uncertainty set, while PBR-DDPC only accounts for the best case.
-Henceforth, our method features better robustness against unknown gaps between the true output trajectory and predictions from the nominal SPC predictor and thus can be viewed as a ``robustified'' version of SPC.
-Furthermore, under bounded additive input-output noise, we provide a performance guarantee for the robust DDPC method by appropriately sizing the uncertainty set.
-We also show that the min-max robust formulation can be equivalently transformed into a convex semi-definite programming (SDP) problem, and the dimensions of the linear matrix inequalities (LMIs) in the SDP problem can be further reduced by leveraging singular value decomposition (SVD).
+Specifically, we construct an uncertainty set from non-unique solutions to behavioral representations, which encloses a continuum of admissible output trajectories deviating from the ``nominal'' SPC predictions to some degree.
+This motivates a new min-max robust formulation of DDPC that optimizes the worst-case performance under all possible realizations in the constructed uncertainty set.
+Furthermore, under bounded additive input-output noise, we establish theoretical performance guarantees for the robust DDPC by appropriately sizing the uncertainty set, and derive a tractable convex semi-definite programming (SDP) problem corresponding to the min-max robust formulation.
 Additionally, to alleviate the conservatism of robust design, we propose a feedback robust DDPC scheme by incorporating an affine feedback control policy, which can appropriately describe the adaptation of the control policy to future uncertainty in receding horizon implementation.
-We also offer a performance guarantee for the feedback robust DDPC under bounded additive noise and present a convex programming reformulation.
-A numerical example showcases that the proposed robust DDPC methods achieve significant performance improvement over SPC, while PBR-DDPC cannot.
+We also offer a performance guarantee for the feedback robust DDPC under bounded additive noise.
+A numerical example showcases that our methods achieve significant performance improvement over SPC, while PBR-DDPC cannot.

-For clarity, the rest of this paper is organized as follows.
+The rest of this paper is organized as follows.
 Section II gives a brief review of DDPC methods in noise-free and noisy cases.
 Section III presents the robust DDPC method.
 Section IV derives the feedback robust DDPC scheme with an affine feedback control policy.
 Section V provides the numerical studies.
 Finally, Section VI concludes the paper.